znuny/Znuny-Search/README.md

 - "SearchEngine::Loader::Fields::Ticket", extension config to define new Fields into the index,
 - "Daemon::SchedulerCronTaskManager::Task###SearchEngineReindex", cron task which re-indexes data at specified time when there is a mismatch between sql and elasticsearch object count,
 - "Daemon::SchedulerCronTaskManager::Task###ES-IndexQueueDataProcess", cron task that checks (by default every 1 minute) cached queue of data to index,
+- "Daemon::SchedulerCronTaskManager::Task###CustomEngineSynchronizeData", cron task that synchronizes "CustomerUser" index data with SQL data (turned off by default),
 - "SearchEngine::IndexationQueue###Settings", contains any settings for cached indexation queue,
 - "SearchEngine::Reindexation###Settings", contains any settings for reindexation,
 - "SearchEngine::Loader::Index::ES::Plugins###000-Framework", registers "Ingest" plugin for Elasticsearch,
 - "SearchEngine::ES::TicketSearchFields###Fulltext", list of ticket properties that fulltext search will use.
-Ticket, article, attachment and dynamic fields columns can be used as a fields.
+Ticket, article, attachment and dynamic fields columns can be used as a fields,

 ### Adding new index